dmlc/parameter_server/README.md

 # Parameter Server

-Parameter server is distributed machine learning framework.
-It scales machine learning applications to industry level problems.
+Parameter server is a distributed machine learning framework.
+It scales machine learning applications to industry-level problems, namely billions of samples and features.

 ## Features

 - **Efficient communication:** The asynchronous communication model does not block computation (unless requested).
 It is optimized for machine learning tasks to reduce network traffic and overhead.
 - **Flexible consistency models:** Relaxed consistency further hides synchronization cost and latency.
 We allow the algorithm designer to balance algorithmic convergence rate and system efficiency.
 The best trade-off depends on data, algorithm, and hardware.
 - **Elastic Scalability:** New nodes can be added without restarting the running framework.
 - **Fault Tolerance and Durability:** Recovery from and repair of non-catastraphic machine failures within several seconds, without interrupting computation.
 Vector clocks ensure well-defined behavior after network partition and failure.
 - **Ease of Use:** The globally shared parameters are represented as (potentially sparse) vectors and matrices to facilitate development of machine learning applications.
 The linear algebra data types come with